YoniSneOr/LavaProject/README.md

 Test the application

-You can now test the application by accessing `http://web.minikube.local` in your web browser.
-If everything is set up correctly, you should see a "Hello World" message.
+You can now test the application by accessing `http://isbn.com` with curl commands or in browser.

 That's it!
 You've successfully used Nginx Ingress Load Balancer for Minikube.